The64thGamer/cheeseepedia/content/iybk58zx0qqj970c/content.md

 ## Summary

-Rather than the usual names of the {{< wiki-link "Mini Stage" >}} cast, the characters are given unique ones except for Billy Bob:
+Rather than the usual names of the [Mini Stage] cast, the characters are given unique ones except for Billy Bob:

 - Looney Bird - Clem
 - Mitzi Mozzarella - Peaches